 The Takeaway From These Push Up Variations

-Make sure to master the standard push up before incorporating these into your training toolbox.
-Experiment and be smart about scaling the volume and intensity to suit your fitness and ability level.
-Be consistent, study, and be aware of your technique.
+So make sure to master the standard push up before incorporating these into your training toolbox.
+As a result be smart about scaling the volume and intensity to suit your ability level.
+Therefore be consistent, study, and be aware of your technique.

 Do you have some innovative push up variations that you already include into your strength and conditioning?